Jitesh001/Movie_recommendation/README.md

 ## SUMMARY :
 The goal of this project is to build a recommendation engine for the users.
 In this context, there are plenty of different ways to build this engine.
 It might depend on the user habits, contents or genres.

 In order to build that engine, I benefit from the movie data set from the webpage Kaggle.
 I used tmdb 5000 movies dataset. there are two datasets movies and credits.
-I provided dataset in repository.
+I provided dataset in repository. dataset Link https://www.kaggle.com/tmdb/tmdb-movie-metadata

 I builded simple content based recommendation system using Sklearn packages TfidfVectorizer and sigmoid_kernel :